Chapter 30 BWV 133 Ich freue mich in dir

 This motive gives some contrast to the long phrases of rolling semi-quavers and keeps us rooted in that significant moment of realization of God’s presence.
 The structure is ritornello/ternary although not da capo.
 Bach rewrites the first section from bar 69, shortening and condensing it considerably.

 The tenor recitative informs us that although some may try to hide before the face of God, the true spirit does not take fright.
-Two sections are marked ′adagio′, the first referring to the God who lodges amongst us and the second the coming of the Child Jesus.
+Two sections are marked ′adagio′, the first referring to the God who lodges amongst us and the second to the coming of the Child Jesus.
 Each contains abstruse and virtually unrecognizable references to the chorale melody, underlining points of text and providing a degree of organic coherence

 A comparison is made which, one imagines, would have struck a chord with Bach’s congregations i.e. the contrast between Adam’s fear when hiding from God and the contentment we feel when we take God unto ourselves.
 The mood of the recitative moves convincingly from Adam′s discomfort to the fulfilment that the Christian may find in the arms of the Christ Child.
 The progression from the dark key of F#m to the bright D major reinforces this.